sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 again in domain 2.1.3.3 (Finger, Toe), the result will be a single entry for "dedo" with a single sense that has gloss "finger" and two domains.

-The Combine has an optional feature to assist with data entry involving duplicate vernacular forms.
-It can be turned on or off in [Project Settings > Autocomplete](project.md#autocomplete).
-When the setting is on, as you type the vernacular form in Data Entry, a drop-down menu appears with identical/similar vernacular forms that already exist in other entries in the project.
-If you ignore the menu options and type a new vernacular form, you can simply continue on to the gloss and submit a new entry.
+The Combine has an optional feature to facilitate entry of words that already exist in the project but which are collected again in a new semantic domain.
+This feature can be turned on or off in [Project Settings > Autocomplete](project.md#autocomplete).
+When the setting is on, as you type the vernacular form in Data Entry, a drop-down menu appears with identical/similar vernacular forms that already exist as entries in the project.
+If you see that the word you are typing is already in the project, you can click on the word in the list of suggestions, instead of having to typing the remainder of the word.
+When the setting is off, the vernacular word must be typed in its entirety; no existing potential matches will be suggested.

 ![Data Entry duplicate vernacular forms](images/data-entry-dup-vern.png){ .center }

-When the autocomplete setting is on and you type or select a vernacular form that already exists in another entry, a box will pop up with options.
-You will be shown all entries with that vernacular form and get to choose whether to update one of those entries or create a new entry.
-If you choose to create a new entry, the pop-up box with go away and you can type the gloss for your new entry.
+Whether you type a form that matches an existing entry in the project or select one of the suggestions offered by The Combine, a box will pop up with options.
+(This box will not pop up if the Autocomplete setting is off or if you type a vernacular form that does not yet exist in the project.)
+In the pop-up box, you will be shown all existing entries with that vernacular form and can to choose whether to update one of those entries or create a new entry.

 ![Data Entry duplicate vernacular entries](images/data-entry-dup-vern-select-entry.png){ .center }

+If you choose to create a new entry, the pop-up box will close, and you can then type the gloss for your new entry.

 !!! note

     Even if you selected to create a new entry, if the gloss you type is identical to a gloss of another entry with the same vernacular form, a new entry will not be created, but rather that entry will be updated.

-If you choose to update one of the existing entries, a second box will appear.
+If you instead choose to update one of the existing entries, a second box will appear.
 Here you can choose to update an existing sense on the selected entry or to add a new sense to that entry.

 ![Data Entry duplicate vernacular senses](images/data-entry-dup-vern-select-sense.png){ .center }